erick-rivas/nodejs-api-reference/src/sources/guidelines.md

   > e.g getPetList() can't call getPetDetails() even though they share common functionality.
 To solve common funcitonality use **executor class**.

 - Each source **must not** handle promise functions handling.
-  > For this actions use an executor class
+  > For this actions use an executor class.

 - Each mapper must follow the following structure: